CS81Turf/summer-chores/README.md

 - How to chain .then() and .catch() to handle success and errors.
 - How Promises make asynchronous code flow more like synchronous code.
 - How to reject a Promise to simulate the person falling asleep.

+### Async/Await Version
+- How to use async functions and await to write sequential asynchronous code.
+- How async/await makes code more readable compared to callback chains.
+- How to handle errors with try/catch.

 ---